hhvu0102/unix_basic/README.md

 |  program | the name (case sensitive) of the program  | echo |
 |  argument | additional information you give the program to get it to do what you want it to do.  | hello world |

+- Flags = options to run the program.
+Flags start with a single dash `-` or two dashes `--`, and change the behaviour of a command.

 #### Tips
 - Attention to detail is important.